Insality/decore/README.md

 # Decore

 **Decore** - a Defold library for managing ECS game entities and components in a data-driven way.
-It provides functionality for creating and managing game entities with their components.
+The ECS is based on tiny ECS library.

 ## Features